shibukawa/oktavia_web/pages/doc/tutorial.rst

 It takes about 20 seconds on my computer.

-You get a search index file in ``cpython/Doc/build/html/search/searchindex.okt``.
+You get a search index file in ``cpython/Doc/build/html/search/searchindex.js``.
 It contains information about "Language Reference", "Library Reference", "C-API" and "Python Tutorial".

 Search words on Your Index File
 ===============================

-Oktavia provides search command ``oktavia-search``.
-First parameter of this command is a search index file.
-Remained parameters are search words.
+Oktavia provides a search command ``oktavia-search``.
+The first parameter of this command is a search index file.
+Remaining parameters are search words.

 .. image:: search-result.png